Streets (song)

 "Streets" is a song by American rapper and singer Doja Cat from her second studio album, Hot Pink (2019).
 She wrote it with David Sprecher and Lydia Asrat, alongside its producers Dominique and Darius Logan.
 (Note: Additional writing credits were given for Theron Feemster, Christopher Jefferies, and Demarie Sheki because "Streets" samples the 2003 song "Streets Is Callin', for which the three served as songwriters.)
 In "Streets", an R&B ballad with elements of trap music, Doja Cat sings and raps about her desire to return to a former romantic partner.
 Some critics who reviewed Hot Pink praised the song for demonstrating her versatility as a musical artist.

 "Streets" became an Internet-driven sleeper hit in early 2021.
 It gained commercial success after the "Silhouette Challenge", an online challenge in which participants struck poses while illuminated from behind with red lighting, used the song as background music and went viral on TikTok.
 Reacting to its online popularity, Kemosabe and RCA Records promoted "Streets" to US contemporary hit radio stations on February 16, 2021.
 With this, the song became Hot Pinks seventh and final single.
 Assisted primarily by streams and digital sales, "Streets" peaked at number 16 and number 8 on the US Billboard Hot 100 and Global 200 charts, respectively.
-It received platinum certifications in eight countries.
+It received platinum certifications in nine countries.

 Doja Cat performed "Streets" in three videos posted to YouTube during 2020; she also included it in performances at the 2021 iHeartRadio Music Awards and the 2022 Coachella festival.
 A music video for the song, directed by Christian Breslauer, premiered via YouTube on March 9, 2021.
 It depicts Doja Cat's attempt to seduce a cab driver by performing her version of the Silhouette Challenge, after which she proceeds to trap him in a giant web.
 Critics described the video as erotic, horror-fantasy, and reminiscent of film noir.